ereynrs/ereynrs.github.io/_drafts/data-quality-framework.md

 ### Simplest strategy to tackle the issue: ad-hoc *(when)* detection *(what)* of knowledge gap *(where)*
 Then, the technical implementation should highlight the knowledge gap:
-* Option 1.
+* *Option 1*.
 Not to ingest linkages between substances and targets.
 But it hides the issue under the rug instead of highlight it.
-* Option 2.
+* *Option 2*.
 Ingest the linkages.
 But ChEMBL code is used for minting the entity ID:
-  * 2-A. To create entities with randomly generated IDs of a new *kind* of Targets: the *incomplete or suspicious* ones.
+  * *2-A*.
+To create entities with randomly generated IDs of a new *kind* of Targets: the *incomplete or suspicious* ones.
-  * 2-B. To create target entities represented by blank nodes.
+  * *2-B*.
+To create target entities represented by blank nodes.

 ### Insights
 * **The Option 2-A mixes validation issues and domain modeling.**